 With any activity involving fire, it’s important to be safe and make sure you’re taking the right precautions to avoid any accidents.

-It’s important to understand candle safety, both when you’re making the candles and when you’re burning them.
+Therefore, it is extremely important to understand candle safety, both when you’re making the candles and when you’re burning them.
 You should also never leave a lit candle unattended.

 Choosing the right candle container